 Ira Levin graduated from the Horace Mann School and New York University, where he majored in philosophy and English.
 His first novel, A Kiss Before Dying, was well received, earning him the 1954 Edgar Award for Best First Novel.
 A Kiss Before Dying was turned into a movie twice, first in 1956, and again in 1991.
 Levin's first produced play was No Time for Sergeants (adapted from Mac Hyman's novel), a comedy about a hillbilly drafted into the United States Air Force that launched the career of Andy Griffith.
 The play was turned into a movie in 1958, and co-starred Don Knotts.
 Mr. Levin’s best known play is Deathtrap, which holds the record as the longest-running comedy-thriller on Broadway and brought Levin his second Edgar Award.
 In 1982, it was made into a film starring Christopher Reeve and Michael Caine.
 He is the author of the novels turned into films of; Rosemary's Baby, The Boys from Brazil, The Stepford Wives, and Sliver.
 Stephen King described Ira Levin as "the Swiss watchmaker of suspense novels, he makes what the rest of us do look like cheap watchmakers in drugstores.”
 Mr. Levin passed away in November of 2007 at the age of 78.

 Rosemary Close (Production Stage Manager, Producer) has been involved in theater in the Valley for over thirty years.
 Her work dates back as far as the Arizona Contemporary Theater Company, Northwest Studios and the Glendale Little Theater to name a few oldies.
-Her onstage credits include; Frozen, Harvey, Chapter Two, Barefoot in the Park, Cabaret, The Balcony, The Way We Live Now, Royal Gambit, Love Scenes from Romeo and Juliet, Reel to Real, The Collected Works of Billy the Kid, The Maids, Skimpies and Bad Seed.
-Her recent directing credits include; Grounded and An Almost Holy Picture.
+Her onstage credits include: Frozen, Harvey, Chapter Two, Barefoot in the Park, Cabaret, The Balcony, The Way We Live Now, Royal Gambit, Loves Scenes from Romeo and Juliet, Reel to Real, The Collected Works of Billy the Kid, The Maids, Skimpies and The Bad Seed.
+Her recent directing credits include: last season’s Velocity of Autumn and Hughie, previous season’s Grounded and An Almost Holy Picture.
 In 1991, Rosemary began her longtime association with the New York theater company, Mabou Mines.
 She appeared in numerous productions with that company both in Phoenix and New York.
 The highlight of that work with Mabou Mines was a leading role in the multimedia stage production, Wrath of Kali, directed by the award winning and acclaimed, Lee Breuer.
 Currently, she is the Managing Director for iTheatre Collaborative and is proud to be a part of the impact iTheatre has made in the Phoenix downtown community.